 Primary terpenes include myrcene, caryophyllene, and limonene, giving it a bright yet earthy aroma.
 Known for its off-the-charts resin production, White Widow offers powerful energizing effects, with an average THC level of 15% to 21%.

-Mint Green Weed Strains
+What Are Examples of Mint Green Weed Strains?

 Mint green hues in marijuana strains are often due to high levels of chlorophyll.
 Lower light intensity or indirect sunlight can lead to a lighter, “minty” green color as the plant produces less chlorophyll.
 Blue spectrum light can also enhance this minty hue, as it encourages chlorophyll production.